San Jose State Spartans women's volleyball: 2024 season

 In September 2024, soon after the start of the fall volleyball season, Brooke Slusser, a co-captain of the Spartans volleyball team, joined a lawsuit brought against the NCAA by the Independent Council on Women's Sports for permitting transgender athletes to play women's sports, publicly revealing that the Spartans volleyball team included a trans woman, Blaire Fleming.
-Fleming, who played as a girl in high school and club volleyball, was in her final year of eligibility in 2024, having been recruited by Kersten and joining the Spartans in 2022.
-In late November, Slusser, an assistant coach, and 10 former and current Mountain West Conference players filed suit against San Jose State, the Mountain West Conference, and others, seeking an injunction on grounds of sex discrimination; the case was rejected by a judge and an appeal was denied by the 10th Circuit Court of Appeals.
+Fleming, who played as a girl in high school and club volleyball, was in her final year of eligibility in 2024, having been recruited by Kersten and joining the Spartans in 2022, playing for several years without protest.
+In late November 2024, Slusser, an assistant coach, and 10 former and current Mountain West Conference players filed suit against San Jose State, the Mountain West Conference, and others, seeking an injunction on grounds of sex discrimination; the case was rejected by a judge and an appeal was denied by the 10th Circuit Court of Appeals.

 Starting with non-conference opponent the Southern Utah Thunderbirds on September 14, five teams forfeited games against San Jose, some more than once; the Spartans finished the season with a 14–7 record and after Boise State declined to play them in the semifinal, advanced on a bye to the conference final, where they were defeated by the Colorado State Rams.
 Of the team's 12 regular season conference wins, six were by forfeit.
 The team's season was a topic of national discussion, including Donald Trump endorsing a claim in the lawsuit against the NCAA that Fleming hit dangerously hard.
 The assistant coach was suspended after filing a Title IX complaint against San Jose State and giving what the university said was inaccurate information in an interview with Quillette.
 Kress said the players and coaching staff had received "appalling, hateful messages".
 In December, seven team members entered the NCAA transfer portal.
-In February 2025, after Trump began his second term as President, the Department of Education announced that it was investigating San Jose State for allowing Fleming to be on the team.